 - Approximately 16,000 unique visitors/month

 - Dynamic discussion forum draws 350 posts and 16,000 page views per day

-NPN is managed by a full-time Executive Director and Volunteer Director and a team of part-time staff members.
+NPN is managed by a full-time Executive Director and Director of Partnerships & Programming, and a team of part-time staff members.
 Our team is made up of an amazing group of women who wanted to go back to work on a part-time flexible basis—the nirvana of work-life balance.
 Their expertise includes program development, advertising, event management, accounting, programming and more!
 Learn more about the NPN team.

 NPN strives to uphold its mission by supporting a number of programs and resources aimed at educating and connecting parents and facilitating communication among our community.

 Our most popular initiatives revolve around school choice in Chicago—a daunting topic for many parents.
 Our annual Preschool and Elementary School Fairs brings together nearly 1,000 members with school and business representatives and provides a forum for sharing information about the vast number of educational options available for Chicago families.
 Our online Elementary and Preschool Directories provide vital information used by parents in their school-selection process.
 Our newest school-choice resource, Virtual School Tours, allows parents to step inside Chicago schools from the comfort of their couch.

 Parent-to-parent interaction is the No. 1 goal of NPN.
 Our popular discussion forum provides a place where members can talk about everything from childcare to the weekend’s hot activity.
 Our forum draws 250 posts and 6,000 page views per day.